 The Bavarian, along the Riverwalk at the Sunshine Plaza will host pretzel decorating now through 10/7 from 12:00-2:00 for only $5 per pretzel!
 You’ll need to book your slot to ensure availability, and you can do that here.
 Kids also eat free at the Bavarian from 11:00-4:00.
 This makes it a perfect spot for an afternoon activity and dinner.

 At the Salt Health Club, you can get in shape while your little ones get active too!
 Children ages 5-12 can participate in a variety of fitness classes like yoga or boxing for $7 for members and $10 for non-members.
 Classes are 60 minutes and you’re welcome to work out in the gym while your student enjoys their own class.
-You can register online or at the health club.
+You canor at the health club.

 If you join Cinebuzz, Event Cinemas is selling movie tickets for $12.50 per ticket each day during the school holidays.
 This great price applies to big-name, new movies!
-To take advantage of this deal, visit their event page.
+To take advantage of this deal, visit their.

 Sunshine Coast School Holiday Classes for >$20

 If your little one has culinary energy to put out, mini chef lessons will be provided by the Noosa Civic Shopping Centre for a $5 donation to the Slow Food Noosa Program.
 There will be two classes per day, each day until 10/4.
-The classes are one hour each and start at 10:00 and 11:00.
-Booking the class online in advance is essential.
+The classes are one hour each and start at 10:00 and 11:00. in advance is essential.

 Maroochy Regional Bushland Botanic Gardens has put together a workshop series that will educate students about recycling and how we can make many products with recycled materials.
 The series is dubbed Waste to Art and there are multiple dates and topics available here.
 Tickets are only $7.50 and this is an educational opportunity that could end up changing the world.